bomonike/bomonike.github.io/acronyms.md

 *	IYDMMA	=	If you don't mind me asking (chat slang)
 * IFS	=	Internal Field Separator (to define character used to split strings in Bash shell scripts)
 *	IGA	=	Identity Governance and Administration
+* IGSO = Inclined Geosynchronous Orbit (at GEO but tilted for figure-8 coverage for strong high‑elevation signals)
 *	IGPT	=	Insulated Gate Bipolar Transistor
 * IGW	=	Internet Gateway
 * IIFE = Immediately Invoked Function Expression (by Webpack)